Countly/countly-sdk-windows/Readme.md

   3. Open **Countly.sln** file with Visual Studio 2012 or higher version

-  4. Now you have two projects in your solution : Countly (SDK library) and CountlySample quickstarter project.
+  4. Now you have two projects in your solution : Countly (SDK library) and CountlySample (quickstarter project).

-  5. Open App.xaml.cs and MainPage.xaml.cs and type ServerUrl and AppKey to prepared fields
+  5. Open App.xaml.cs and MainPage.xaml.cs and type **ServerUrl** and **AppKey** to prepared fields

   6. Right click to CountlySample project and click **"Set as StartUp Project"**